lukso-network/lukso-playground/README.md

 - IPFS Gateway: `https://api.universalprofile.cloud/ipfs`

-> We do not provide an official gateway for uploading asset data.
+> LUKSO does not provide an official gateway for uploading asset data.

 ## Contents